hs0210/enhancements/enhancements/baremetal/baremetal-config-raid-and-bios.md

 ### Test Plan

 - Unit tests for determining the configuration of RAID and BIOS passed to Ironic meeting expectations.
-- e2e tests for determining the configuration of RAID and BIOS configured in the IPI deployments.
+- e2e tests for determining the configuration of RAID and BIOS configured during the IPI deployments.

 ### Graduation Criteria